Sarah Stoddart Hazlitt: Walking tours

 Whilst in Scotland, Stoddart Hazlitt undertook a number of walking tours in the Southern Highlands.
 Between 13 and 20 May 1822, she walked 170 miles from Stirling back to Edinburgh, travelling through sights such as the Falls of Leny, Loch Katrine, Loch Lomond, the Falls of Clyde and New Lanark.

-On 31 May, she undertook another tour, this time from the Forth through to Perth, Dunkeld, Crieff and then Stirling, this time walking 112 miles in 5 days.
+On 31 May, she undertook another tour, this time from the Forth through to Perth, Dunkeld, Crieff and then Stirling, this time walking 112 miles in five days.

 The journals of Stoddart Hazlitt's tours were published as Journal of My Trip to Scotland in the Le Gallienne edition of William Hazlitt's Liber Amoris in 1893.

 Death and legacy

 Following her divorce, little more is known of her life.
-Stoddart Hazlitt traveled around France and England and remained relatively close with Hazlitt, keeping his surname until her death.
+Stoddart Hazlitt travelled around France and England and remained relatively close with Hazlitt, keeping his surname until her death.
 Stoddart Hazlitt died in 1843.
 Her grave has yet to be located.

 Though the journal of her walking tours is perhaps the most extensive account of her life, most of Stoddart Hazlitt's legacy has been dictated by Hazlitt's accounts of his ex-wife, which often portray her as cold and selfish.
 With notable exceptions, Stoddart Hazlitt's Journal of My Trip to Scotland has also been frequently dismissed and was last printed in 1959.
 In 2021, The Sarah Stoddart Hazlitt Project was established to facilitate "the study and celebration of the life, writing, and travels of Sarah Stoddart Hazlitt."
-On the 200th anniversary of Journal of my Trip to Scotland in the spring and summer of 2022, this project also created a daily newsletter that emailed subscribers entries from Stoddart Hazlitt’s journal exactly 200 years after they were written.
+On the 200th anniversary of Journal of my Trip to Scotland in the spring and summer of 2022, this project also created a daily newsletter that emailed subscribers entries from Stoddart Hazlitt's journal exactly 200 years after they were written.